JuliaDiff/ChainRulesCore.jl/docs/src/config.md

 end
 ```

-TODO demo for reverse.

 ## Writing rules that depend on other special requirements of the AD.

-As of right now there are no such special properties defined.
+The `>:CanReverseMode` and `>:CanForwardsMode` are two examples of special properties that a `RuleConfig` could allow.
+Others could also exist, but right now they are the only two.
 It is likely that in the future such will be provided for e.g. mutation support.

 Such a thing would look like: